 Years of Experience

 Our values make us different because we aim to raise the standard in counseling and address concerns of therapist burn-out and less than optimal care for clients.
-Our practices in Bend and Eugene offer a healing environment for both Psychotherapists and Clients.
+Our practice in Eugene offers a healing environment for both Psychotherapists and Clients.
 We offer continued education and support Counselors or Therapists to increase their knowledge and skills in the counseling field.

 In the first place, the Psychotherapists themselves help form our values.
 Therefore, we listen to their ideas and needs.
 After all, it is their expertise and experiences that assist clients in need with recovery and growth.

-We are inviting others into the field of counseling.
+We are inviting others into the field of counseling services.
 As a result, our clients can expect the best from our capable team of unique psychotherapists.
+We really want you to be or get well and we are willing to work around the clock to help you.
 Please click on the link below to review their bio and certifications.

 We appreciate your opinion and look forward to your valuable suggestions.
 For this reason, we hope you will get in touch with us.